Life on Our Planet

-Life on Our Planet is an American television nature documentary series released on Netflix and produced by Amblin Television and Silverback Films.
+Life on Our Planet is an American television nature documentary miniseries released on Netflix and produced by Amblin Television and Silverback Films.
 Executive-produced by Steven Spielberg and narrated by Morgan Freeman, the series focuses on the evolutionary history of complex life on Earth.
-Upon its release, the series received generally mixed reviews, with praise for its visual effects, cinematography, soundtrack, and scale, but criticism for its presentation, format, and script.
+Upon its release, the series received generally mixed reviews, with praise for its visual effects, cinematography, soundtrack and scale, but criticism for its presentation, format, and script.
+In March 2026, its spiritual successor, The Dinosaurs, was released on Netflix.

 Development and release

 Netflix first announced the series on November 1, 2022.
 Silverback Films and Amblin Television serve as the series' production companies.
 Steven Spielberg is listed as executive producer on the series.
 Morgan Freeman serves as the series' narrator.

 A teaser for the series was released on YouTube by Netflix on August 22, 2023, while the official trailer was released on September 26.
 The series consists of eight episodes and was released on October 25, 2023.
 The series includes a hybrid of both computer-generated imagery (CGI) and live footage videography.
 A tie-in book written by Fletcher 2023 was published by Witness Books.